Jman-Github/Universal-ReVanced-Manager/README.md

   - Metadata display for each installer
   - Configurable primary and fallback installers
   - Shizuku installer option for silent installs when Shizuku or Sui is available
-  - Advanced settings support saving custom installer packages with package-name lookup and autocomplete, plus dedicated management for third party installers
+  - Advanced settings support saving custom installer packages with package-name lookup and autocomplete, plus dedicated management for third-party installers

 ### 📥 Downloader & Storage Management
 - 📂 **Cached Downloads Management**: The manager can now keep multiple downloaded apps (from downloader plugins) inside the downloader settings.
 You can also export any of these APKs to your device storage whenever you want
 - 🧼 **Plugin Cleanup**: You can uninstall downloader plugins directly from inside the manager via the download settings page.
 No manual cleanup needed

 ### 🎨 Appearance & Theming
-- 🎯 **Enhanced Themeing**: Appearance settings include an accent color picker, theme color picker, color HEX code support, presets, and a live preview widget so you can choose a custom theme color and customize the app to your liking
+- 🎯 **Enhanced Theming**: Appearance settings include an accent color picker, theme color picker, color HEX code support, presets, and a live preview widget so you can choose a custom theme color and customize the app to your liking
 - ⚫ **Monochrome App Icons**: Support for Android monochrome icons
 - ↔️ **Better Long Names**: Long labels use horizontal swipe instead of auto-sliding or wrapping